 It is no surprise that people in early recovery suffer with insomnia.
 The reality of drug use can be difficult to face: the harm, the emotional wreckage, and life without the aid of substances to soften the realities of life.
 If that isn’t tough enough, the substances once relied upon to promote sleep are now out of bounds.

-There are plenty of natural ways to assist in getting to sleep, such as regular exercise, eating well, and having a bedtime routine: turning off electronic devices an hour before bed, removing the television from the bedroom, trying relaxation exercises such as deep breathing and meditation, and herbal supplements.
+There are plenty of natural ways to assist in getting to sleep, such as regular exercise, and eating well.
+Having a bedtime routine can also help.
+Try turning off electronic devices an hour before bed, removing the television from the bedroom, relaxation exercises such as deep breathing and meditation, and herbal supplements.
 Some doctors say that cannabis can be used as a safe and effective treatment for insomnia.

 Dr. Dustin Sulak is a renowned integrative medicine physician based in Maine and nationally considered to be an expert on medical cannabis.
 Asked about the use of cannabis for sleeping disorders, he says: